mirage-project/mirage/docs/source/tutorials/gated-mlp.rst

 Introduction
 ============

-Gated MLP layers are currently used in large language models (e.g., LLAMA-3).
-It uses a gating layer to .
+Gated MLP layers are currently used in many large language models (e.g., LLAMA-2, LLAMA-3, and their varients).
+The computation graph for gated MLP is shown as follows.

 .. image:: /tutorials/images/gated_mlp_computation_graph.png
    :alt: Computation Graph for Gated MLP